 What Is BitTorrent?

-BitTorrent, sometimes abbreviated as BT, is software that moves files around the internet.
-The tool is a communication protocol for P2P-sharing that enables users to distribute data and electronic files over the internet in a decentralized manner.
-BitTorrent is one of the most common protocols for transferring large files, like digital video or audio files, with over one billion users worldwide.1 To send or receive files, you can use a BitTorrent client, which is a desktop program that implements the BitTorrent protocol.
+BitTorrent, sometimes abbreviated as BT, is the protocol that makes torrenting possible.
+It enables users to distribute data and electronic files over the internet in a decentralized manner.
+BitTorrent remains one of the most common protocols for transferring large files with over 100 million active users.1 To send or receive files, you can use a BitTorrent client, which is a desktop program that implements the BitTorrent protocol.
 Popular clients include μTorrent, Xunlei Thunder, Transmission, qBittorrent, Vuze, Deluge, BitComet and Tixati.
 BitTorrent trackers provide a list of files available for transfer and allow you to find peer users who can transfer the files.

 Streaming vs. Torrenting